amypeniston/Front-end-Developer-Interview-Questions/README.md

 * **Explain event delegation**
 * **Explain how `this` works in JavaScript**
+  * Every function, while executing, has a reference to its own execution context, called `this`.
+We must check how the function is called in order to determine how `this` is defined.
+Rules in increasing order of precedence:
+    1. Normal function calls, i.e. `foo()`, the default bind rule applies: if in strict mode, `this` is `undefined`; else, `this` defaults to the global object.
+    1. Object property reference at call-site, i.e. `obj.foo()`, the implicit binding rule applies: the owning object becomes the `this` binding.
+    1. If we use `call`, `apply` or `bind` at the call-site, the explicit binding rule applies: the argument of the function is set to be the `this` binding.
+    1. If we use the `new` keyword, hijacking a normal function call to be a constructor call, the `this` binding is set to the newly created object.
 * **Explain how prototypal inheritance works**
+  * The term "prototypal inheritance" in JavaScript is a bit of a misnomer.
+Unlike classical languages, two objects in JavaScript stay linked to each other through an internal `prototype` chain.
+This `prototype` object exists as a mechanism for `get` lookups, which first searches for a property/method on the lowest-level object before traversing upwards through the chain until no more linked objects are left to traverse (`null`).
+Instead of inheriting down the chain, we delegate up it.
+  * Check the `__proto__` property of an object to see to which `prototype` object it is linked.
+  * There are a few different syntax choices for creating linked objects:
+    1. Create a new object and assign it a prototype with `var obj = Object.create(proto)`.
+    1. Use the `new` keyword with a normal constructor function (the `__proto__` of the new object will be equal to the `prototype` of the constructor at call-time).
+    1. Use the `new` keyword with the new `class`/`extend` syntax.
 * **How do you go about testing your JavaScript?**
   * The two main testing methodologies are Test-Driven Development (TDD) and Behavior-Driven Development (BDD).
 The main difference being in the languages used to make testable assertions.
 I have experience with BDD unit testing (ex: `expect(x).toEqual(y)`) using Mocha (provide test structure), Karma (run tests and display results) and Chai (make assertions).
   * There are a number of different types of tests: